pquiring/javaforce/readme.txt

 Building jfLinux (optional)
 ----------------
-After building Javaforce and the native components you can run package.sh to package everything.
+After building Javaforce and the native components you can run package.sh to build and package everything for a Linux repo.
 Supported distros : Debian, Fedora, Arch.
 FreeBSD is currently not supported (open issue if you would like to see FreeBSD packager task and repo created) All packages are stored in /repo and can then be processed and uploaded to a repo server.
-Packages are hosted on sourceforge.net which can be installed through the jfLinux install process.
+Pre-built packages are hosted on sourceforge.net which can be installed through the jfLinux install process (see /linux).

 JavaForce Ant tasks:
 --------------------